Dudi041110/PantryPal/README.md

 # PantryPal
 No
-(All rights reserved to Eyad Gabr only)
+(All rights reserved to Eyad Gabr only) ps🇧🇸